Dioonel/Japanese-Backend/README.md

 > **JWT required in headers.**
 - /push/:id (**PATCH**)
 > **Depracated.**
-> Pushes a new pronunciation or meaning to an existant word via id.
+> Pushes a new pronunciation or meaning to an existent word via id.
 > **JWT required in headers.**
 - /pull/:id (**PATCH**)
 > **Depracated.**